In this lesson, I will show you how you can use keyboard shortcuts to manipulate filters in Excel.

 Take a look at the following example.

-To create a filter with a keyboard shortcut, click a cell inside data and use Ctrl + T or Ctrl + L shortcut.
+To create a filter with a keyboard shortcut, click a cell inside the data and use Ctrl + T or Ctrl + L shortcut.
 It will transform your data into a table.
 Excel will ask you whether your data has headers or not.

-Turning Filters On or Off
+Turn Filters On or Off

 There is another way to create filter icons using keyboard shortcuts: Ctrl + Shift + L.